19-inch rack: Two-post relay racks

 Two-post racks provide two vertical posts.
-These posts are typically heavy gauge metal or extruded aluminum.
+These posts are typically heavy-gauge metal or extruded aluminum.
 A top bar and wide foot connect the posts and allow the rack to be securely attached to the floor and/or roof for seismic safety.
 Equipment can be mounted either close to its center of gravity (to minimize load on its front panel), or via the equipment's front panel holes.
 The Relay Racks name comes from early two-post racks which housed telephone relay and switching equipment.
 Two-post racks are most often used for telecommunication installations.

 ATA road case racks

 Rack-mounted audio power amplifiers of a sound reinforcement system.
-The racks each have large heavy-duty rollers.
+The racks each have large, heavy-duty rollers.
 This is typical for relatively impromptu venues such as open-air concerts.

 19-inch equipment that needs to be moved often or protected from harsh treatment can be housed in a road case approved by the Air Transport Association of America (ATA), sometimes also referred to as a flight case.
 Road cases typically have plywood sides laminated with polyvinyl chloride (PVC), extruded aluminum edges, steel corners, handles, and latches.
 Larger cases typically have wheels for easy transport.
 Road case racks come in different heights based on the 1U standard and different depths.
 Non-isolated cases simply mount 19-inch mounting posts inside the case.
 To protect equipment from shock and vibration, road rack cases use an inner and outer case.
 These cases can be isolated by thick layers of foam or may use spring-loaded shock mounting.
 Touring musicians, theatrical productions and sound and light companies use road case racks.

-Rack strips used for road cases comes with 2 types: single angle and double angle.
-Double angle rack strips offer better structural strength and an additional mounting face for cable management or additional support for heavy equipment.
+Rack strips used for road cases come in 2 types: single angle and double angle.
+Double-angle rack strips offer better structural strength and an additional mounting face for cable management or additional support for heavy equipment.